retaildevcrews/loderunner/README.md

    - Identify port `LodeRunner API (32088)` and right-click on the `Visibility`
    - Hover over `Port Visibility` and select `Public`

+## Debug in Codespaces

+We added Omnisharp and added Build & Debugger settings.
+To  debug:

+- Go to `Run and Debug` tab on the left side of VSCode
+- At the top of that pane, select the prjoect you want to debug from the dropdown
+- Click the play button or press f5

 ## Development of a loderunner Component

 - [LodeRunner Unning and Debugging LodeRunner via Visual Studio 2019](./src/LodeRunner/README.md#running-and-debugging-loderunner-via-visual-studio-2019)